antiproton/jsonchess/README.md

 =========

 jsonchess is a client/server protocol for playing chess online.
-This project documents the messages sent between the server and clients, and provides some JavaScript code to define protocol constants and assist with the implementation on both ends.
+This project provides some JavaScript code to define protocol constants and assist with the implementation on both ends.

 The protocol consists of a core and several "modules".
 For full documentation, see [jsonchess.org][1].